Submission and assessment

 • The Examination Board members analyse and discuss the written reports drawn up

 • The Examination Board hears the doctoral student.
 The assessment takes place in Dutch or English, unless otherwise determined by the Faculty Council.
-All Examination Board members need to be acquainted with the used language.
+All Examination Board members need to know the used language (at least passively).
 The Examination Board members and the doctoral student discuss the content of the dissertation

 • The members of the Examination Board who are qualified to vote deliberate on the basis of (1) the written reports by each of the members who are qualified to vote and (2) the hearing of the doctoral student.

 In order to deliberate legitimately, at least three fifths of the Examination Board members who are qualified to vote must be present, whether or not via video conference.
 During the entire appraisal, the Examination Board members need to be at least available by telephone.
-The deliberation decisions of the Examination Board are to be substantiated and recorded in a concise report by the secretary.
-After its approval by the Examination Board, the deliberation report is communicated to the doctoral student and the supervisors.
+After its approval by the Examination Board, the deliberation report is sent to the doctoral student and the supervisors via Plato.

 The deliberation will result in one of the appraisals below: